census-instrumentation/opencensus-go/internal/readme/source.md

 ## Stats

-### Creating, retrieving and deleting a measure

-Create and load measures with units:
+### Measures

+Measures are used for recording data points with associated units.
+Creating a Measure:

 [embedmd]:# (stats.go measure)

-Retrieve measure by name:
+### Recording Measurements

+Measurements are data points associated with Measures.
+Recording implicitly tags the set of Measurements with the tags from the provided context:

-[embedmd]:# (stats.go findMeasure)
+[embedmd]:# (stats.go record)

-### Creating an aggregation
+### Views

+Views are how Measures are aggregated.
+You can think of them as queries over the set of recorded data points (Measurements).

+Views have two parts: the tags to group by and the aggregation function used.

-Currently 4 types of aggregations are supported.
-The CountAggregation is used to count the number of times a sample was recorded.
-The DistributionAggregation is used to provide a histogram of the values of the samples.
-The SumAggregation is used to sum up all sample values.
-The MeanAggregation is used to calculate the mean of sample values.
+Currently four types of aggregations are supported:
+* CountAggregation is used to count the number of times a sample was recorded.
+* DistributionAggregation is used to provide a histogram of the values of the samples.
+* SumAggregation is used to sum up all sample values.
+* MeanAggregation is used to calculate the mean of sample values.

 [embedmd]:# (stats.go aggs)

-### Creating, registering and unregistering a view

-Create and register a view:
+Here we create a view with the DistributionAggregation over our Measure.
+Setting tags to nil (as in this example) means that Measurements with all tags will be aggregated together (no grouping by tag):

 [embedmd]:# (stats.go view)

-Find view by name:

-[embedmd]:# (stats.go findView)

-Unregister view:

-[embedmd]:# (stats.go unregisterView)

-Configure the default interval between reports of collected data.
-This is a system wide interval and impacts all views.
-The default interval duration is 10 seconds.
-Trying to set an interval with a duration less than a certain minimum (maybe 1s) should have no effect.

-[embedmd]:# (stats.go reportingPeriod)

-### Recording measurements

-Recording usage can only be performed against already registered measure and their registered views.
-Measurements are implicitly tagged with the tags in the context:

-[embedmd]:# (stats.go record)

 ### Retrieving collected data for a view